English Curriculum Leader: Mrs C Ball

 • the capability to re-read, edit and improve their writing so that every piece of writing they produce is to the best of their ability.

-We emphasise the importance of high-qualify writing not only in English lessons but also in subjects across the curriculum.
+We emphasise the importance of high-quality writing not only in English lessons but also in subjects across the curriculum.

 We expect the highest standards of writing every time a child writes in any subject.

-At Hindsford CE Primary School, we recognise that the complex, interlinked range of skills required to be a competent, fluent and engaging writer require time and repeated application in order for them to be secure.
+At Hindsford CE Primary School, we recognise that to be a competent, fluent and engaging writer the children must develop a complex, interlinked range of skills which they will need time and repeated application in order for them to be secure.
 For this reason, writing skills are taught both within and outside of English lessons as follows:

 Children are encouraged to make use of Working Walls in the classroom to aid them with their spelling rather than relying on adult intervention.